andrew/ultimate-awesome/README.md

 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.
 - [awesome-open-gpt](https://github.com/echohuub/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.
 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
+- [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-push](https://github.com/ethereum-push-notification-service/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awsome-entity-resolution](https://github.com/Evnsn/awsome-entity-resolution) - A collection of awesome resources regarding Record Linkage.